alvin1904/MERN-My-Todo-App/README.md

 # MERN Stack Todo Application

 Hello 👋, This is a `MERN Stack Personal TODO Application ☋`.
 Made using `Node.js, Express.js, MongoDB, React.js, & Plain CSS`.
+Both the server and client side are deployed and hosted by Render.
 This application has server stored and served todo management system.
-Users can mark a todo as done or delete it if they want.
+User can add any number of todos to the list.
+User can mark a todo done or deleted if he/she wants.
 This web-app is completely mobile and tablet responsive and has various animation effects included.

 <!-- ahead of main parts -->